Memphis Grizzlies

 2005 - 2018

-The current logo was adopted in 2004 and features a more benign looking grizzlies bear’s head accented in three different shades of blue and with yellow eyes.
-A wordmark “MEMPHIS” in a two tone blue color and a wordmark “GRIZZLIES” in light blue on the bottom.
-Though not the snarling grizzlies bear as on the original logo, the new bear logo still reflects a level of focus and intensity.
+The current logo was adopted in 2004 and featured a more benign-looking grizzly bear head accented in three different shades of blue and with yellow eyes.
+A wordmark “MEMPHIS” in a two-tone blue color and a wordmark “GRIZZLIES” in light blue on the bottom.
+Though not the snarling grizzly bear as on the original logo, the new bear logo still reflects a level of focus and intensity.

 When the Grizzlies moved to Memphis, they used the same logo from Vancouver and replaced the city wordmark with "MEMPHIS" in red.